Please go the 'WHAT'S HAPPENING' & 'PROJECTS' pages for further information.

 ~~~ GEORGE MATTERN MONUMENT PROJECT - Further information is on the PROJECTS page.
 (See the page list in the upper right corner.)

 The modern history of Des Moines can be traced to 1834, when John Dougherty, an Indian Agent at Fort Leavenworth, Ks, recommended a military post be established at the point where the Des Moines and Raccoon Rivers merge.
 Nine years later, May 1843, Captain James Allen and a company of dragoons from Fort Sanford (east of the city of Ottumwa) arrived on the site.
 Captain Allen proposed to name the garrison Fort Raccoon but was directed by the War Department to use the name Fort Des Moines. (and the residents of Des Moines are glad the War Department prevailed)

-The origin of the name 'Des Moines' is uncertain, but most historians agree the name initially referred to the river.
+The origin of the name 'Des Moines' is not completely clear, but most historians agree the name initially referred to the river.
 Some people feel 'Des Moines' is derived from the Indian word 'moingona,' the meaning of which is unknown; but it has been applied to natives of the area.
 In the French language des moines literally translates to "of the monks," so others believe the name applies to the Trappist Monks (Moines de la Trappe) who lived in huts at the mouth of the Des Moines river.
 Early French voyagers in the 1700's referred to the river on maps as La Riviere des Moines.
 Another theory is that Des Moines was corrupted from the French de moyen ("middle") because of its location between the Mississippi and Missouri rivers.
-The consensus seems to be that Des Moines is a variation of Moingona, Moingonan, Moingoun, Mohingona, or Moningounas, as shown on early maps.
+The consensus seems to be that Des Moines is a variation of the Native American word Moingona, Moingonan, Moingoun, Mohingona, or Moningounas, as shown on early maps.

 Oops!
 Are you looking for the Des Moines (Washington) Historical Society?
 Try here >>